 Environmental issues bring restrictions on whey disposal

 Cheesemaking generates large volumes of whey.
-About 80% of the volume of milk used to make cheese remains as whey.
+About 80% of the volume8 of milk used to make cheese remains as whey.
 As the dairy industry has grown worldwide, the volumes of whey have increased substantially.
 Growing concerns about the impact on the environment prompted governments to impose restrictions on its disposal.

 Advances in science and technology

 Environmental concerns and regulations led to deeper research into whey components and opportunities for using them in useful and higher value products.
 This has provided a greater understanding of the properties and benefits of whey.
-The scientific evidence has helped in promoting and developing wider uses of whey.
+The scientific evidence9 has helped in promoting and developing wider uses of whey.

 Nutritional value of whey

 Whey is highly valued for its nutritional benefits, particularly whey protein.
-This is a rich source of essential amino acids – the building blocks of muscles and other human tissues.
+This is a rich source of essential amino acids11 – the building blocks of muscles and other human tissues.
 Whey proteins are also easily digested and quickly absorbed by the body.
 These properties make them valuable ingredients in products for health and wellbeing.
 Nutritional uses and benefits include:

 - sports nutrition – enhancing athletic performance and improving recovery from exercise